OulinG138/My-Notes---digitalgarden/src/site/notes/1️⃣ School 🎓/Winter 2023/CSC165/Lecture Notes/Week 2.1 Propositional and Predicate Logic.md

 $$
 - $p \rightarrow q$ and $\neg p \lor q$ are logically equivalent.

-2.
+&ensp;

-- If you are a Pens fan , then you are not a Flyus fan.
+2. If you are a Pens fan , then you are not a Flyus fan.
 	-  $p=$  "You are a Pens fan", $q=$  "You are not a Flyus fan."
 		- $p \Rightarrow q$ : Suppose you are a Flyus fan.
 			-  $\neg q$ is True.
 		- What can we conclude?
 			- $p$ must be false or $\neg p$ is True.
 			- We can conclude:  $\neg q \Rightarrow \neg p$

-- Terms
+3. Terms
 	- **Contrapositive**: $p \Rightarrow q$ is logically equivalent to $\neg q \Rightarrow \neg p$
 	- **Converse** of $p \Rightarrow q$ is $q \Rightarrow p$, they are not logically equivalent.
-	- **Biconditional biimplication**
+	- **Biconditional bi-implication**
 		- $p \Leftrightarrow q$ says $p$, $q$ denote the same truth value
 			- $p$ and $q$ means $(p \Rightarrow q) \land (q \Rightarrow p)$

+&ensp;

 ## Propositions and Predicates
 - Consider the propositions: